Ichibanya: Halal and vegetarian

-The company has a vegetarian menu consisting of plant-based curry and two outlets offering halal option in Akihabara and Shinjuku.
+The company has a vegetarian menu consisting of plant-based curry, and two outlets offering halal options in Akihabara and Shinjuku.

 Pasta de Coco

 The company also operates 25 restaurants in Japan under the name Pasta de Coco.
 It sells a pasta dish which is a kind of spaghetti with starchy sauce known as Ankake spaghetti (あんかけスパゲッティ, ankake supagetti).
 This dish is one of the distinctive foods of the Nagoya metropolitan area.